Let’s get moving! My two previous blog posts explained suggestions to a co-worker on how I feel my best.

 What are your fitness goals?
 Do you want to start a new program?
 Start a training plan?
 Try a new class?
 Do something to MOVE your body each week and you might feel stronger, happier and sleep better!

 (Remember to keep drinking that water and get some sleep!)

 BODYFLOW training was amazing!
 Of course it was amazing… all Les Mills initial trainings are life changing!
 I LOVED my trainer Susan!!!
 I hope to take an Advanced Instructor Training (AIM) from her in the future!
 This is my third Les Mills certification (BODYPUMP ’13, CXWORX ’14 and now BODYFLOW ’15!).
 These have always been my three favorite Les Mills programs and I’m just so happy I’m able to teach them.
 What is BODYFLOW?
 First of all, it is called BODYBALANCE in most countries and BODYFLOW in the US.
 Click here to find a BODYFLOW class near you.

 The music for BODYFLOW is always amazing.
+I love every single song in this release.
 When I started taking classes a few years ago, I remember loving the “new” music for a yoga-type class.
 The music and different tracks truly take you on a journey towards strength, flexibility and a sense of calm.
 You are craving that relaxation track by the end of class!!
-If you’ve taken yoga and haven’t liked it for whatever reason, please give BODYFLOW a chance.
-It might be just what you need!
-This class is for everyone!
-Lots of modifications are available for beginners, and advanced options for others.
+I always leave every class wanting to download some of the flow music.
+Since I will be certified soon, I will get all the music for future releases!
+Yay!

 I got my first “pass” for the weekend’s training!
 Now I have to prepare to film myself teaching the entire class and submit it to Les Mills.